On budget eve, EU defence money at risk from coronavirus

 Deep cuts would undermine EU ambitions to reduce a military reliance on the United States, complicate efforts to streamline a bewildering plethora of military systems in Europe, and decimate contracts for the European defence industry.
 "We can expect an additional strain on resources, it is already looming," said Jiri Sedivy, new chief executive of the European Defence Agency, which helps EU governments develop military capabilities.
 He took up his post this month.

 "It's especially disappointing considering that defence budgets only recently recovered from the financial shock of ten years ago," he told Reuters.
-With the European Commission expected to present revised budget proposals next week, defence ministers were to gather for a video call on Tuesday in a pessimistic mood, according to EU officials and diplomats.
+With the European Commission expected to present revised budget proposals next week, defence ministers held a video conference on Tuesday with the EU's foreign policy chief Josep Borrell, who made the case for defence after COVID-19.

-"We need to argue that the case for defence cooperation is still there," said an EU diplomat, who said that working together in defence could squeeze more out of a tight budget.
-Military cooperation could also help advances in technology for pandemics, officials say, including in chemical and biological research such as hi-tech, resistant clothing.
+Acknowledging that the coronavirus "is a new factor, demanding resources," Borrell told a news conference: "The coronavirus has brought a new threat ... and it requires a stronger Europe in the world."
+Military cooperation could help advances in technology for pandemics, officials say, including in chemical and biological research such as hi-tech, resistant clothing.

 PLETHORA OF PROGRAMMES Following Britain's 2016 vote to quit the EU, France and Germany seized on European defence as a way to promote integration.
 They agreed a new pact with other EU governments.